-Criteria for Diagnosis of Learning Disability
+Procedure for Student with Learning Disabilities Definition:

-Definition:

-A learning disability (as defined by the Rehabilitation Services Administration, RSA PPD-85-1, 1985, p.2) is, "A disorder in one or more of the central nervous system processes involved in perceiving, understanding, and/or using concepts through verbal (spoken) or written language or nonverbal means."
 The term learning disabilities is used to refer to a heterogeneous group of disorders characterized by significant difficulties in spelling, reading, expressing ideas in writing, or solving mathematical problems.
 They are presumed to be due to a dysfunction in the central nervous system and can occur across the life span.
 While difficulties with social and behavioral problems may co-exist with learning disabilities, they do not constitute a learning disability in themselves.